ryan-mcclue/unsw/comp3222/wk3.md

 so 2-4, 3-8 decoders etc.

-tristate buffer has option of being in high-impedance (imagine no wires are disconnected, i.e. air between them) this allows sharing of bus/line
+tristate buffer has option of being in high-impedance (imagine no wires are disconnected, i.e. air between them) this allows sharing of bus/line as can isolate parts of circuit

 encoder converts one-hot encoded input to binary code 4-2, 8-3 encoders etc.